eriic1002/kali-environment-autoinstaller/README.md

    ./install.sh
    ```
 4. Provide your user's password to use commands with sudo.
-5. Follow the instalation steps.
+5. Follow the installation steps.

 ### Optional configurations after installation
 If you want to set nvim transparent you can execute `configure-nvim.sh`.